 Better Battery Technology.

-We are now hand-building a prototype that should have 600 to 900 Watt-hours per kilogram of capacity.
-(600 Wh/kg is 2.4 times the capacity of leading lithium ion batteries, and we expect that in production, our battery will be less than half their cost per kilowatt-hour of capacity.)
+We are now hand-building a prototype that should have 1,100 to 2,200 Watt-hours per kilogram of capacity.
+(1,100 Wh/kg is 4 times the capacity of leading lithium ion batteries, and we expect that in mass production, we will always be able to undercut their cost per kilowatt-hour of capacity.)

-Early tests indicate a potential in volume production of over 1,200 Watt-hours per kilogram, which is comfortably over NASA’s 700 Watt-hours per kg estimate of the tipping point to go beyond today’s research on hybrid battery aircraft, to full battery electric commercial passenger aircraft (reference: direct communication with head of Small Business Innovation Research for the Aeronautics Division).
-The capacity may exceed 1,800 Watt-hours per kilogram within a year.
+Early tests indicate a potential in mass production of over 4,500 Watt-hours per kilogram, which is far above NASA’s 700 Watt-hours per kg estimate of the tipping point to go beyond the research on hybrid battery aircraft, to full battery electric commercial passenger aircraft (reference: direct communication with head of Small Business Innovation Research for the Aeronautics Division).
+The capacity may exceed 3,000 Watt-hours per kilogram within a year.

 Technical performance is valuable; it takes long cycle life, safety, abundant materials, and low cost to make it revolutionary.
 Here is how our battery technology stacks up:

-We will use a mature, high-volume, very low-cost mass fabrication system to fabricate the electrodes and solid-state electrolytes.
-We expect to be able to sell for under $100 per kWh of battery capacity, at full volume production – well over 200 Gigawatt-hours (200 million kWh) per year, per plant.
+The ceramic tile factory is a mature, high-volume, very low-cost mass fabrication system for the electrodes and (when we get there) solid electrolytes.
+We expect to be able to sell for under $100 per kWh of battery capacity, at full volume production – 650-700 Gigawatt-hours (650-700 million kWh) per year, per plant.
+[The chart below is no longer current and will be updated.]